vagabondHustler/subsearch/README.md

 2. Use the menu inside the folder of the release you want to find subtitles for.
    1. If there are any problems it will be displayed in `cwd/subscene-search.log`

+3. Run `configure.py` to edit language, how closly the subtitles need to match to be downloaded.

 #### Misc: